Pragmaticprogammer/demo-1/README.md

 # demo-1
+This is my second repository
 <br>
-This my second repository
-Author-piyush
+Author-Piyush